 It’s time to do the same to the other side.
 Come up at D at a 45° angle from B. Then return to the back at B.

-Create another stitch in the center… Come up at E then return to the back at B.
+Create another stitch in the center by coming up at E then returning to the back at B.

 Now repeat the steps down your guide lines until you’re happy with the length.